Abdelrahman-cSharp/Abp-Projects/Quizzes/README.md

 * Run `abp install-libs` command on your solution folder to install client-side package dependencies.
 This step is automatically done when you create a new solution, if you didn't especially disabled it.
 However, you should run it yourself if you have first cloned this solution from your source control, or added a new client-side package dependency to your solution.
 * Change Server in the 'appsettings.json' in 'Quizzes.Blazor' and 'appsettings.jso in 'Quizzes.DbMigrator'
-* Open 'Quizzes.EntityFrameworkCore' and the following commands 1."dotnet ef migrations add QuizzesTables"
+* Open 'Quizzes.EntityFrameworkCore' Terminal and run the following commands 1."dotnet ef migrations add QuizzesTables"
 2."dotnet ef database update"
 * Run `Quizzes.DbMigrator` to create the initial database.
 This step is also automatically done when you create a new solution, if you didn't especially disabled it.
 This should be done in the first run.
 It is also needed if a new database migration is added to the solution later.